Let me describe a scene you will recognize.

 Staff time is your most expensive resource

 A program coordinator making $45,000 per year costs the organization roughly $23 per hour.
-If she spends five hours a week on data entry, copy-pasting between spreadsheets, and manually building reports, that's $115 per week.
-Over a year, that's nearly $6,000 - just for one staff member doing work that a properly built system could do automatically.
+If she spends five hours a week on data entry, copy-pasting between spreadsheets, and manually building reports, that is $115 per week.
+Over a year, that is nearly $6,000 - just for one staff member doing work that a properly built system could do automatically.

 Multiply that across a team.
 Your development director formatting donor reports.
 Your ED pulling together board packets from scattered files.
 Your case manager re-entering client information that already exists in another spreadsheet.
 The time adds up fast.